Launching mobile-first apps during the Yahoo revamp

 Method

-I was instrumental in leading and initiating the UX research insights from the very early stages of the redesign.
-My role was to establish the foundational user-centric view necessary to navigate this complex legacy transition and new product launch.
+My role was instrumental to establish the foundational UX research insights from the very early stages of the redesign to navigate this complex legacy transition and new product launch.

 Make it stand out